treetrnk/blog/_posts/2016-08-17-temple-of-divinity.md

 about the walls.
 Filius also spotted two goblins sneaking away into the continuation of the tunnel on the other side of the rubble.

-As he did, a kackle echoed out through the cavern.
+As he did, a cackle echoed out through the cavern.
 A party of gnoll slavers approached the intersection with one dwarven monk in tow behind them.
 Eb quickly recognized the dwarf to be his buddy, Mafol, that trained with him in the Power of Temperance.
 Without a second to think, he cast a spell to cover the floor around the gnolls in ice.
-A battle ensued and the adventurers easily took down the gnolls with arrows and some conjurationi magic.
+A battle ensued and the adventurers easily took down the gnolls with arrows and some conjuration magic.
 In the confusion, Mafol, was able to sneak away and hide until the fight was over.

 ### The Temple of Divinity